SIDN/unboundcheck/go/README.md

-**Please be advised of the following: the 2018 root KSK is hardcoded in this sourcecode.
-The old KSK has been removed from this sourcecode on October 11th 2018**
+**Please be advised of the following: the root KSK-2017 is hardcoded in this sourcecode.
+The old KSK has been removed from this sourcecode on October 11th 2018.
+Also, it is planned that a new KSK (KSK-2024) is scheduled to become active Octover 11, 2026. **

 Quick install: